-- 10. (1) In this Code, "meeting" means: - (a) any meeting of the London Assembly or any formal meeting held by the Mayor in connection with the exercise of functions of the Authority;
+11. - (1) In this Code, "meeting" means:

+- (a) any meeting of the London Assembly or any formal meeting held by the Mayor in connection with the exercise of functions of the Authority; - (b) any meeting of the Assembly's committees (including panels established as an ordinary committee), sub-committee, joint committees, joint sub-committees, advisory committees or advisory sub-committee.

-- (b) any meeting of the Assembly's committees, sub-committee, joint committees, joint sub-committee, advisory committees or advisory sub-committee. - (2) If you attend a meeting and have and are aware that you have a disclosable pecuniary interest in any matter to be considered, or being considered, at that meeting, you must subject to paragraph 11 below (sensitive interests) -disclose that interest to the meeting, and may not unless you have obtained a dispensation from the Authority Monitoring Officer (i) participate, or participate further, in any discussion of the matter at the meeting; or (ii) participate in any vote, or further vote, taken on the matter at the meeting. - (3) Subject to the Authority's Standing Orders, you may or may not be excluded from a meeting while any discussion or vote takes place that you are not permitted to participate in, as a result of sub-paragraph (2) above.
+(2) If you attend a meeting and have and are aware that you have a disclosable pecuniary interest in any matter to be considered, or being considered, at that meeting, you must - subject to paragraph 12 below (sensitive interests) -disclose that interest to the meeting, and may not - unless you have obtained a dispensation from the Authority's Monitoring Officer - (i) participate, or participate further, in any discussion of the matter at the meeting; or (ii) participate in any vote, or further vote, taken on the matter at the meeting.

+(3) Subject to the Authority's Standing Orders, you may or may not be excluded from a meeting while any discussion or vote takes place that you are not permitted to participate in, as a result of sub-paragraph (2) above.